Illegal File Sharing

 Students are apprised of the college’s polices concerning illegal file sharing (and other inappropriate uses of technology) during a required new student orientation program.
 The policies are also published in the annual Student Handbook and are posted on the college’s web site.

 Umbrella permits specific usage on legal alternatives to peer-to-peer file sharing.
 This information is shared routinely on student news boards via the student e-mail system and in some college classrooms.

 Statements about criminal and civil liabilities, both state and federal, associated with illegal file sharing are communicated to students in the annual Student Handbook, during in-class presentations by IT personnel, during phone and e-mail consultations with IT personnel, and during the new student orientation program.

-This plan and its associated policies are reviewed annually by the Vice President for Student Affairs and the Associate Director of Network and Digital Security.
+This plan and its associated policies are reviewed annually by the Vice President for Student Affairs and the Director of Information Technology.

 Cases involving illegal file sharing are subject to disciplinary action under the Student Code of Conduct.